sereneinserenade/placenoter/README.md

 # PlaceNoter

-- It replaces your new tab with a note taking app so you never have to leave chrome. (that's it for now.)
+- This extension replaces your new tab with a note taking app so you never have to leave chrome. (that's it for now.)
+- Download the extension from chrome webstore https://chrome.google.com/webstore/detail/pagenoter/jefjneinemilpncgcfdglggeheiaakfc/related?hl=en-GB&authuser=0

 ## Demo